Acro-polis/constitution/Proposals-and-Voting-Policy.md

     others asked, and to revise their vote if necessary.

 ### Creating a proposal synchronously
-When creating and sharing a proposal synchronously, the proposer should provide answers to any of the relevant questiosn as listed in the template earlier.
+When creating and sharing a proposal synchronously, the proposer should provide answers to any of the relevant questions as listed in the template earlier.

 ## Voting on a proposal
 ### Voting on a asynchronous proposal